dylanfisher/forest/README.md

 - [ ] additional default content blocks, mainly image and/or gallery, maybe video and/or oEmbed
 - [ ] minimum and maximum blocks per layout
 - [ ] solution for color picker, date picker, map picker, etc. similar to ACF
-- [x] remove all blocks from forest and instead output a command to generate your first block after the install generator runs
-- [x] more performant record saving when parsing block attributes
-- [x] validate block attributes before saving page

 Media Gallery